gnzlbg/static_vector/README.md

 /// - space: O(1).
 ///
 /// Exception safety:
-/// - basic guarantee: all constructed elements shall be destroyed on failure,
+/// - strong guarantee: all constructed elements shall be destroyed on failure,
-/// - rethrows if `value_type`'s copy constructor throws.
+/// - re-throws if `value_type`'s copy constructor throws.
 ///
 /// Constexpr: if `is_trivial<value_type>`.
 ///